LukePappa/Ourism/final.md

-One who has inner peace does not inflict misery upon themselves.
+Do not inflict misery upon yourself in response to external events, the actions of others, and personal shortcomings and you will attain inner peace, which is of infinite value